 A. Most of the health science centers in Texas are indeed based in one location that generally includes a teaching hospital or clinical facility.
 The University of Texas System health science centers in San Antonio, Galveston and Houston, for example, follow this single-location model.
 The Texas A&M Health Science Center, on the other hand, offers many of the same degree programs and training facilities as those other institutions do, but on a "distributed" (geographically dispersed) model.
-The Texas A&M Health Science Center has six components in various locations in Texas – Texas A&M University Baylor College of Dentistry, the College of Medicine, the College of Nursing, the Graduate School of Biomedical Sciences, the Institute of Biosciences and Technology, the Irma Lerma Rangel College of Pharmacy and the School of Rural Public Health – and two centers, the Coastal Bend Health Education Center and the South Texas Center.
+The Texas A&M Health Science Center is composed of the following: Texas A&M University Baylor College of Dentistry, College of Medicine, College of Nursing, Irma Lerma Rangel College of Pharmacy, School of Public Health and the Office of Graduate Studies.

 Q. What degree opportunities are available through the College of Nursing?

-A. We currently offer three tracks to a Bachelor Science in Nursing (B.S.N.) as well as an MSN: traditional BSN, second degree BSN, RN-to-B.S.N. and an MSN in Nursing Education.
-Our traditional and second degree programs are offered in Bryan-College Station; the second degree program is also offered in Round Rock.
-The RN-to-B.S.N. and the MSN in Nursing Education are both offered online.
-The program initially will accept nurses with a B.S.N., with future plans to offer an RN-to-M.S.N. for registered nurses with an associate degree or diploma who wish to obtain an advanced degree.
+A. We currently offer a Bachelor Science in Nursing (B.S.N.) as well as an MSN: traditional BSN, second degree BSN, select BSN, RN-to-BSN, RN-to-MSN. and an MSN in Nursing Education.
+Our traditional, second degree, and select BSN programs are offered in Bryan-College Station; the second degree BSN program is also offered in Round Rock.
+The RN-to-BSNor MSN and the MSN in Nursing Education are both offered online.

 Graduate programs that are planned for the very near future include: Family Nurse Practitioner and Clinical Nurse Specialist.
 Please refer to the TAMHSC website for updates on these programs as they become available.